 Rachel's eyebrows disappear under the fringe of her bangs.
 "Y-yes."

-"S'cool," Tommy says with a smile, and then gives Quinn a little squeeze.
+"S'cool," Tommy says with a smile before giving Quinn a little squeeze.
 "C'mon, babe.
 Come cheer your man on.
 I'm working some serious tricks today."

 "You know you want me, Q-Tip.
 Just a matter of time," he laughs as he slams his board onto the pavement and jumps on, rolling ahead of her and popping the wheels up into the air beneath his feet.